yaxin-ba/JPMorganTSRL-ProjectQ2/README.md

 differentiable particle filters, neural network-based methods, etc.

 ### How to implement the experiments
-**Example: run the benchmarks of differentiable particle filters (DPF), using 100 particles, 50 steps on each approach.**
+**Example: run the benchmarks of differentiable particle filters (DPF), using 100 particles, 50 steps on each compared approach:**

 ```python main.py --exp full_dpf --n_particles 100 --n_steps 50```